-Note how the "make active" button changes to "stay passive" allowing the user to reverse the action.
+Note: Note how the "make active" button changes to "stay passive" allowing the user to reverse the action.
 The success of the action is also confirmed and the replica is "pending active".

-Now the replica is writable and once the failed replica returns, the pending active replica will attempt to synchronize any outstanding files that may have been written before the failure.
-Once this is completed the "pending active" state will change to "active".
+- The replica is writeable and after the failed replica returns, the pending active replica will attempt to synchronize any outstanding files that may have been written before the failure. - After this is completed, the "pending active" state will change to "active".